 Firms need to spend time and resources to develop ways of generating transaction reports in the correct formats.
 This in addition to the procurement and storage of all the required data.

 Firms can directly engage with an Approved Reporting Mechanism (“ARM”) or a Trade Repository (“TR”) for MiFIR and EMIR respectively.
 Charges are generally a fixed monthly or annual account fee plus a per-transaction charge.

 The efficient approach: Reporting through a delegated third party

 Outsourcing your reporting obligations to a specialised trade reporting provider can result in the following cost savings:

-- – Reduce the need to obtain and pay for external advice.
-At TRAction Fintech, we include consulting in our fees so that you can be confident in your reporting obligations without engaging expensive external consultants.
+- Reduce the need to obtain and pay for external advice.
+At TRAction Fintech, we include consulting in our fees so that you can be confident in your reporting obligations without engaging expensive external consultants; and

 Best of all, we don’t add these charges to our base reporting offering.
 Instead, we charge you the same fees (or less) as you would incur if reporting directly to a TR or ARM.